KENG MANAGEMENT COMMITTEE

 I came to Australia four years ago with my wife and two kids after working over 20 years in the Middle East.
 My volunteering works started in 2016 when I joined ISCQ as a fundraising Manager to develop, implement and review of the fundraising and marketing strategies.
 I also work as Administration Manager to support FZIS, a Saturday community school to be an inclusive and high-performance school that supports all children to reach their potential.
 I am a qualified Civil Engineer and have worked at an executive level in construction industry for the past 30 years.
 I have experience in the public and private sector, including senior management roles including Project Management, Marketing and Human resources.
 I have also been privileged to be a member of the Management Committee of the KENG in 2018 to support its wide-ranging services.

-Elizabeth Skinner – Committee Member
+Jane Sleight-Leach – Management Committee Member

 X